ChrisFulstow/CSharpCodeGen/README.md

 ### Example

-For the purposes of this simple example, consider a simple Vehicle class defined as:
+For the purposes of a simple example, consider a simple Vehicle class defined as:

 ```c#
 class Vehicle